futurediffusion/fast-translator/README.md

 automatically trimmed to the 15 most frequently used entries so it stays lightweight.

-The settings popup now includes options for dark mode and adjusting the font size.
+The settings popup now includes a button for toggling dark mode as well as an option to adjust the font size.
+The button displays a moon when the interface is light and a sun when it is dark, switching the theme with a single click.
 A blue minimize button next to the red close button lets you minimize the window when you want it out of the way.